Camping in Missouri is our favorite way to take in the state’s natural beauty and deep history.

 Pomme de Terre State Park

-Of all the state campgrounds in Missouri, the one at Pomme de Terre State Park is one of the largest with nearly 240 campsites.
-The park has locations on two sides of Pomme de Terre Lake, and your kids are sure to enjoy the two public beaches that allow swimming, not to mention sunbathing.
+It has locations on two sides of Pomme de Terre Lake.
+Your kids are sure to enjoy the two public beaches that allow swimming.

 Mark Twain Cave and Campground